omartinka/stickysyscall.sh/README.md

 # what's this

-makes the top bar at [syscall.sh](https://syscall.sh/) sticky. usefull when you do not have the calling convention memorized.
+3 line css that makes the top bar at [syscall.sh](https://syscall.sh/) sticky. usefull when you do not have the calling convention memorized.

 # how to use